vand3rlinden/vand3rlinden.github.io/content/post/implementing-signed-security-txt-file.md

    https://example.com/.well-known/pgp-publickey.txt
    ```

+> **NOTE**: You could also consider hosting your PGP public key through a WKD or at `keys.openpgp.org`.
+For more information, please check my recent [blog post](https://vand3rlinden.com/post/pgp-secure-email-communication/#simplify-pgp-public-key-sharing).

 ## Step 3: Confirm authenticity and secure communication
 To confirm the authenticity of the `security.txt` file, anyone can verify it using your public key.